jcunanan05/100-days-of-code/logs/r3-log.md

 ### R3D48 30/8
 - Continued the redux tutorial.
 I'm in the action creators part.
 Getting the hang of terms, I need to always do redux challenges so I can pummel it in my brain.

+### R3D49 31/8
+- Continued the music school website!
+Been adding some content.
+Finally seeing some light on the site.
+- Continued the redux tutorial.
+Been a little bit getting the cycle of how the redux state is passed on.
+Event though the state is just POJO, it's a little bit difficult to memorize the data flow.
+  - > Tips: Redux state is different from the React state.